acidnine/XIAO_ESP32S3_gpio_viewer/README.md

  by Espressif Systems in your Board Manager<br>

 - Install the **GPIOViewer Library with the Arduino IDE Library Manager** or Download the [latest stable release](https://github.com/thelastoutpostworkshop/gpio_viewer/releases/latest) and install the library in the Arduino IDE : `Sketch > Include Library > Add ZIP Library...`
-- Download [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) and install the library in the Arduino IDE `Sketch > Include Library > Add ZIP Library...`
+- Install the Library ESPAsyncWebSrv
 - Install the the [AsyncTCP](https://github.com/dvarrel/AsyncTCP) using the Arduino IDE Library Manager.

 ### Installation VSCode + PlatformIO